hajame/fullstackopen-2019.github.io/src/content/osa4/part4a.md

 ```

 <!-- Jestin uudemmissa versioissa näyttäisi olevan tarve kertoa, että suoritusympäristönä on käytössä Node.
 Tämä tapahtuu esim. lisäämällä <i>package.json</i> tiedoston loppuun: -->
-I newer versions of Jest, there appears to be the need to specify that the execution environment is Node.
+In newer versions of Jest, there appears to be the need to specify that the execution environment is Node.
 This can be done by adding the following to the end of <i>package.json</i>:

 ```js
 {